 - Harrison L, McGinnis J, Crowther M, et al. Assessment of outpatient treatment of deep-vein thrombosis with low-molecular-weight heparin.
 Arch Intern Med 1998; 158:2001.

 - Schraibman IG, Milne AA, Royle EM.
 Home versus in-patient treatment for deep vein thrombosis.
 Cochrane Database Syst Rev 2001; :CD003076.

 - Hull RD, Pineo GF, Brant R, et al. Home therapy of venous thrombosis with long-term LMWH versus usual care: patient satisfaction and post-thrombotic syndrome.
 Am J Med 2009; 122:762.

-- Low-molecular-weight heparin in the treatment of patients with venous thromboembolism.
-The Columbus Investigators.
+- Columbus Investigators, Büller HR, Gent M, et al. Low-molecular-weight heparin in the treatment of patients with venous thromboembolism.
 N Engl J Med 1997; 337:657.

 - Simonneau G, Sors H, Charbonnier B, et al. A comparison of low-molecular-weight heparin with unfractionated heparin for acute pulmonary embolism.
 The THESEE Study Group.
 Tinzaparine ou Heparine Standard: Evaluations dans l'Embolie Pulmonaire.
 N Engl J Med 1997; 337:663.